fbpx

 Helmets aren’t just for protecting your brain.
 They can do double duty by securely holding your headlamps and emergency whistle!

-Pro Tip: A light blue helmet is the most photographic color in desert canyoneering.
-A red or orange helmet takes the best pictures in whitewater canyons.
+Pro-tip: A light blue helmet is the most photographic color in desert canyoneering.
+A red or yellow helmet takes the best pictures in whitewater canyons.